RealYozha/SpacePhotosToTelegram/README.md

 # English
 ## Installation
-Python3 should be already installed.
+Python3 should be already installed (tip: 3.12+ is recommended as 3.11 might break stuff).
 The installation consists of 3 parts (if you have Python3 and pip3).
 1. Downloading;
 2. Installing dependencies;